 Eliminate any possibility of boredom.
 Many dogs are left alone for hours at a time while family members are at work or school.
 Most learn to cope with the time alone, but it’s not easy for any of them.
 Even if a dog doesn’t have separation anxiety, being alone is stressful and especially hard on active young dogs.
 Using toys to keep mind and body busy helps these dogs a lot.
 You can help by

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,